LITMUS-RT/www.litmus-rt.org/tutorial/index.md

 **WARNING**: the VM image is intended for demonstration and learning purposes only.
 Under common hypervisors, *all timings are unreliable*.
 In particular, *LITMUS^RT does not provide any real-time guarantees when run under regular hypervisors* as **real-time tasks will be subject to extreme timer latency within a VM**.

-That said, a VM is perfectly adequate for getting to learn LITMUS^RT.
+That said, a VM is perfectly adequate for getting to know LITMUS^RT.

 ## Login information